 We all know that conversions don’t go the way you want.
 To give you an idea, a conversion rate of 5% is usually considered a success, although obviously, it all depends on the type of business.
 In Saas a conversion rate of 2.5% is good.

-Suppose now you have a website for a few months, you are publishing content and promoting it, but not getting any conversions.
+Suppose now you have a content downloading website for a few months, you are publishing content and promoting it, but not getting any conversions.
 A possibility can be that your user experience is not good.

 Google has long insisted that you do everything with the user in mind and not their spiders.
 Make your website easy for your users.

 Your web design in WordPress is one of the main points responsible for your users’ experience.
-This concept is so important that there are specialized companies that are dedicated to this relatively new concept, also known as UX.
+This concept is so important that there are specialized web design companies that are dedicated to this relatively new concept, also known as UX.